-- Game Day Challenge - First Place Winner!
-Drexel finished 1st out of 30 participating colleges/universities in the Game Day Challenge that took place on February 18 at the Drexel Dragons men's basketball game against Elon University at the Daskalakis Athletic Center.
-1,300 pounds of recyclable materials were collected for an attendance of approximately 1,200 visitors.
+- Game Day Challenge Drexel finished 3rd out of 24 participating colleges/universities in the Game Day Challenge that took place on Feb.
+22, at the Drexel Dragons men's basketball game against the University of Delaware at the Daskalakis Athletic Center.
+492 pounds of recyclable materials were collected.

-- Waste Minimization Category: Drexel placed 27th out of 135 reporting schools, averaging 22.5 pounds per capita of trash.
+- Waste Minimization Category: Drexel placed 87th out of 170 schools, averaging 32.5 pounds per capita of trash.

 For more information on RecycleMania and general questions about Drexel's recycling program, email firstname.lastname@example.org.